pathomwong/Neighborhood-Map-React/README.md

   If you want to run in develop mode
   * run command ```npm start```

-  To see this project in production mode (the service worker will be run to this mode.)
+  To see this project in production mode (the service worker will be run in this mode.)
   * run command ```npm run build```
   * run command ```serve -s build```
   * in browser open ```http://localhost:5000```